top of page

 9. What is the difference between settled and written off?

-• Settled: You paid partial amount, bank waived rest, formal agreement
+• Settled: You paid a partial amount, bank waived the rest, formal agreement.

 10. How long does settlement negotiation take?